Study Notes

 Social impacts

 Villages in this area have grown which has resulted in more house building, traffic and noise - this causes disruption to the existing community through the construction process (which can last over a decade for large developments) and increased congestion on local roads, which are often narrow country roads.
 Modern developments can also spoil the community feel, and are often built without consideration of the existing character of villages.
 Existing services may struggle to support the increase in population, such as schools and healthcare facilities, and young people may have to move out of the area to find affordable housing, leaving behind an ageing population.
-The proportion of people in South Cambridgeshire aged 65 is estimated to reach almost 30% by the 2031 census.
+The proportion of people in South Cambridgeshire aged 65 or over is estimated to reach almost 30% by the 2031 census.

 Cambourne (pictured below) is a new settlement which was approved in 1996 by South Cambs District Council to address the issue of population growth in the area.
 Construction began in 1998, and a year later the first residents moved in.
 The development had planning permission for up to 3300 dwellings - and in 2020 construction of the final phase began, meaning that those living in the area have faced disruption for more than two decades.